Drug Interactions between penicillin g potassium and Valium

 Interactions between your drugs

-There were no interactions found in our database between penicillin g potassium and Valium - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between penicillin g potassium and Valium.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 penicillin g potassium

 - Penicillin g potassium is in the drug class natural penicillins.